lupuleasa-core/wearehostsformemes/meta-meme.md

 The current memes that are alive are sticky, and they resisted death many times.

-Hence, they will resist death in the present and future.
+Hence, they will likely resist death in the present and future.

 &nbsp;